rodrigodiez/symfony-rich-console/README.md

 # Symfony rich console
-This component integrates both *Symfony Dependency Injection* and *Symfony Event Dispatcher* components into *Symfony Console* component.
+This component integrates both *Symfony Dependency Injection* and *Symfony Event Dispatcher* components into *Symfony Console* applications.

 This way you can define and use *parameters*, *services*, *event listeners*, *event subscribers*, etc in your console applications.

+It is a *Symfony Console* with steroids!

-> Note: This is only intended for using with *Symfony Console* **standalone** applications, not web framework ones.
+> Note: This is only intended if dealing with *Symfony Console* **standalone** applications, not web framework ones.

 ## Example: